davecra/trello-complete/write-up/page.md

 Boost motivation and clarity with live progress tracking right on your board:

 - 🎯 **Instant Progress Tracking** — Add a completeness badge to any card to see its completion level at a glance.
 - 📊 **Set Generic or Custom Values** — Choose from 0%–100% or define your own unique progress measure.
+- 🏷️ **Custom Field Support** — Track completeness with a custom field
 - 🎨 **Customize Look & Feel** — Pick the badge color and text that fit your workflow or visual theme.
 - 🤝 **Team Consistency Mode** — Keep everyone aligned by sharing the same badge style across your team.